Fire Investigator Job Description: Skills, Requirements & What Employers Want

 - Government Websites- You can also check city and county websites for fire investigator jobs.
 Local and state fire marshals’ offices and federal agency websites may also post jobs in their careers section.

-- Networking- Networking- The International Association of Arson Investigators (IAAI) and other organizations are a good resource for networking with other professionals in the industry.
+- Networking- The International Association of Arson Investigators (IAAI) and other organizations are a good resource for networking with other professionals in the industry.
 Attend local events, workshops, and industry conferences to network, which can help you find job opportunities that you may have otherwise missed.

 - Fire Departments- Many fire departments hire their own investigators.
 Check their websites or contact their human resources departments directly.